SirWalkerCZ/StaTech-Industry/Server-Setup.md

 ```

 If you need to change the allocated RAM, you can use a text editor of your choice and adjust the `Xmx6G` to match how much RAM you wish to allocate

+# Setting up Simple Voice Chat
+Included with the modpack is a mod called Simple Voice Chat.
+If you would like to enable it, it will require a little bit of setup.
+There's no point in me retyping what the developers have already documented.
+Go [here](https://modrepo.de/minecraft/voicechat/wiki/server_setup) and click the appropriate link if you're setting up the server yourself or using a hosting service.